elerac/polanalyser/README.md

 * Analysis of Stokes vector
 * Analysis of Mueller matrix

-Currently, only linear polarization is assumed, and circular polarization is not taken into account.
+Limitation: Currently, only linear polarization is assumed, and circular polarization is not taken into account.

 ## Requirement
 * OpenCV